 In the first game of a twin bill, Robins' (Dodgers) starter Dazzy Vance no-hits the Phillies at Ebbets Field, 10-1.
 The Brooklyn hurler had one-hit the team from the City of Brotherly Love five days earlier.

 White Sox veteran hurlers Sad Sam Jones (41) and Red Faber (44) are the starting pitchers in a doubleheader split with the A's at Philadelphia's Shibe Park.
-It will be another 53 seasons before another pair 40+ year-old teammates (Yankees Tommy John and Joe Niekro) start both ends of a twin bill.
+It will be another 53 seasons before another pair of 40+ year-old teammates (Yankees Tommy John and Joe Niekro) start both ends of a twin bill.

 Indians' teenage pitching phenom Bob Feller sets a new American League record by striking out 17 batters when he two-hits the A's at Shibe Park, 5-2.
-After the season, the 17-year old will return to his Van Meter, Iowa home to graduate from high school.
+After the season, the 17 year-old will return to his Van Meter, Iowa home to graduate from high school.

 Only 281 patrons are in attendance at Crosley Field to watch the hometown Reds beat New York, 3-2.
 The Thursday crowd will be the smallest gathering of fans during the 58-year history of the Cincinnati ballpark.